aquila57/Template_Test_with_Java/README.md

 tmpl.sh

-The output should be a valis chi square test.
+The output should be a valid chi square test.

 ## WrapTmpl.java